Key Considerations for Car Wash Owners

 All controllers have capacity constraints – knowing your controller’s constraints and understanding what would be required to expand it is important.
 Some expansions are easy and some are expensive – depending on the controller and the additional wiring needs.
 This is where having an additional relationship with a trusted electrician is a must.
 And no matter the relationship, electrical work is not cheap, so it’s a good idea to get an understanding of the costs and hours involved in expansions or modifications.

 Another important factor is how well the controller integrates with different POS systems.
 Any compatibility issues are a red flag because these two components will need to be working in sync.
+Integration restrictions may limit you, or a future owner of your store, to working with only one type of car wash POS hardware.
+Any compatibility issues are a red flag because these two components will need to be working in sync.
 Integration restrictions may limit you, or a future owner of your store, to working with only one type of POS.

 I mention future owner because let’s suppose five years after opening your wash, you’ve created a 5,000 member unlimited plan with low churn and you have a strong local reputation, but then your spouse decides you need to cash out and move to Florida to be near the kids.
 When you go to sell the wash to Mr. Big-Chain-Car-Wash and they see their preferred POS can’t integrate with your controller, then doing the controller replacement hurts your negotiation and ultimately your closing price.
 Beyond that, you want to keep your options open for point-of-sale replacements, and a controller that prevents that is not in your best interest.